 Staff will be released and covered if they need to attend internal or external child protection meetings.

 Staff meeting time will be allocated annually to ensure teaching and support staff is

 - aware of who to talk to

-- confident about reporting concerns
+- · confident about reporting concerns

 - skilled in identifying concerns

-Referrals to outside agencies will usually be made by the designated child protection lead or the deputy designated child protection lead, although in exceptional circumstances, any adult may raise concerns directly with social care.
+Referrals to outside agencies will usually be made by the designated safeguarding lead or the deputy designated safeguarding lead, although in exceptional circumstances, any adult may raise concerns directly with social care.